Lorenzohidalgo/url-shortener-custom-metrics/README.md

         }'
     ```
 4. The previous curl command will return the redirection URL as part of its body, the response should be `"https://<your_url>/exmaple"`
-5. Open that link on any browser and you'll be redirected to the url you sent as `originalURL` in the previous request
+5. Open that link on any browser and you'll be redirected to the URL you sent as `originalURL` in the previous request